Born: Dec. 12, 1915 Hoboken, New Jersey, USA

 Capitol Records joins the world in mourning the loss of Frank Sinatra.
 Our hearts go out to the Sinatra family, his wife Barbara, children, and grandchildren, and to all his fans worldwide.
 Frank Sinatra was a cornerstone of Capital Records as well as a friend.
 He is part of the fabric of America and will always be the musical icon to the world.
 Donations may be made to the Barbara Sinatra Children’s Center at Eisenhower Medical Center in Rancho Mirage, Calif., and Catholic Charities in lieu of flowers.

 Knowing Frank Sinatra was an honor and a privilege.
 His artistry was a great influence on me.
 To me, he was the greatest artist of the century.

 As time progresses, we'll have more info about Frank Sinatra here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.